WiktorG1542/sleazster/README.md

 Then visit the game in your local browser at [http://localhost:3000](http://localhost:3000).
 You can visit the game from other devices connected to the same network by changing localhost to the ip adress of the host

+## things to add

+* all of the hands
+* cards not getting smaller as the game progresses and you have more
+* the player that loses should start the next round

 # Functionalities

 * Single and multi-player gameplay.